RobertEkberg/robertekberg.github.io/_posts/standby-art/2020-07-07-visual-journaling-stand-by.md

 # Visual Journaling

 You don't have to write letters or words in a blog post.
 You can communicate feelings and thoughts with visuals.
-I don't think you see this format to much because journal is usually kept to oneself.
+I don't think you see this format to much because journaling is usually kept to oneself.
 I really like to communicate this way, maybe because im dyslexic?

 I think i will do this more.